Last revised: 6 April 2020

 This blog is currently hosted on Github Pages, which uses the Jekyll rendering engine.
 Pages can be written in HTML, Markdown, or Liquid markup.

-I live on Google Apps, especially on Google Apps Script and Gmail, and also keep an Office 365 Personal account because I use Excel for a lot of things.
-Google Analytics provides insights into who’s looking at my stuff, and I manage a small personal newsletter using Tiny Letter.
+I live on Office 365 Personal account because I use Excel for a lot of things, but also use a lot of Google Tools, including Google Apps Script to automate a lot of things and create APIs.
+Google Analytics provides insights into who’s looking at my stuff.

 I’m on almost every social network to stay connected to the outside world.
 Most of my time is spent on Facebook because that is how my family and friends communicate with each other.